 Audrey is a Senior Scientist and the technical lead of the Invasive Pathogens and Special Bacteriology Laboratories.
 She is also the curator for the NZRM Culture Collection.
-Audrey joined ESR in 2014.

 Invasive Pathogens and Special Bacteriology conduct laboratory surveillance of pathogens that cause serious disease affecting human health, including meningococcal disease, invasive pneumococcal disease, and listeriosis.
 Surveillance of these diseases includes the characterisation of each strain using a combination of phenotypic and molecular methods like next generation sequencing.
 Characterising each pathogen causing disease is important to public health as this information helps with the decision-making process on how best to protect New Zealanders.